Loader gif

 However, in times of stress, lots of bills tend to pile up.
 Don’t feel that you have failed if you need to file for Chapter 13 or Chapter 7 bankruptcy.
 Bankruptcy laws are intended to help people who have insurmountable debts, especially after a major crisis.

-Avoid putting medical bills on a high-interest card or on one that charges an upfront cash advance fee.
-You are almost always better off making payments to a medical care provider than to a bank or other lender.
+Avoid putting medical bills on a high-interest or on one that charges an upfront cash advance fee.
+You are almost always better off making to a medical care provider than to a bank or other lender.

 This article is for informational purposes only and not legal or financial advice.”